MshSiam/shopping-mall-server/README.md

 ## Features

 - Fully Responsive
-- Any user add products to his cart don't need to login / signup.
+- Any user add products to his cart.
+- User can increase, decrease or delete products from the cart
 - User can see his cart details and order.
 - Stripe is used to pay the price of the products.